Masters vs PhD Degree – Which Is Right for You?

 - Improve your analytical skills

-Don’t forget, if you can’t or don’t want to relocate to earn your graduate degree, there is always the option of earning your degree through distance learning.
+Don’t forget, if you don’t want to relocate to earn your graduate degree, there is always the option of earning your degree through distance learning.
 Search for accredited online graduate programs for additional online masters and doctorate programs.

-Commitment to Earning a Masters vs PhD
+Commitment to Earning a Masters vs Doctorate

 There’s no way around it, graduate school takes work.
 However, many students who drifted through college are surprised to find that graduate school requires a much larger commitment in terms of work and intellectual energy.

-For instance, graduate schools can be very competitive.
+For instance, graduate schools may be very competitive.
 On top of a full course load, many students are working or teaching.
 Plus trying to balance their personal and family responsibilities.
 This competitiveness between students, added responsibility, and number of courses that require in-depth analysis and reading, leads many students to find themselves overwhelmed.

 This is true for both masters and PhDs.
 However, the number of years required to earn a PhD requires perseverance on a scale above and beyond what both undergraduates and those pursuing a masters degree experience.

 One of the key differences between undergraduate and graduate degrees, whether you pursue a masters or PhD, is the ability of graduate student to focus on a field and subject in which they are very interested.
-Plus, while a graduate degree may jumpstart your career, it is not perceived as mandatory as an undergraduate degree can be.
-Therefore, pursuing a masters degree or a PhD can seem like your choice, which motivates some students to perform better.
+Plus, while a graduate degree may jumpstart your career, it is not perceived as mandatory as an undergraduate degree may be.
+Therefore, pursuing a masters degree or a PhD may seem like your choice, which motivates some students to perform better.

 Still Deciding Between a Masters or PhD?